A flat-band perspective on the boson peak in amorphous solids: Experimental evidence

 For large values of the wavevector $k$, a pronounced low-frequency shoulder clearly emerges, indicating the presence of an additional contribution that was not accounted for in Ref.~\cite{PhysRevB.98.174207}.
 This shoulder becomes increasingly pronounced with growing $k$.
-Following Ref.~\cite{tanakaNatPhys}, we model this optic-like contribution using a $k$-independent log-normal function, without attributing to it any particular physical significance:
+Following Ref.~\cite{tanakaNatPhys}, we model this non-phononic contribution using a $k$-independent log-normal function, \eqref{lognormal}.

-As shown in Fig.~\ref{figyinqiao}(b), modeling the total correlation function as the sum of a DHO term [Eq.~\eqref{DHOfit}] and a non-dispersive term [Eq.~\eqref{nph}] yields excellent fits across the entire $k$ range- fits that would be otherwise unattainable.
+As shown in Fig.~\ref{figyinqiao}(b), modeling the total correlation function as the sum of a DHO term [\eqref{DHO}] and a non-dispersive term [\eqref{lognormal}] yields excellent fits across the entire $k$ range- fits that would be otherwise unattainable.
+We do not attribute any physical significance to the adopted log-normal functional form, and have verified that alternative ones can also describe the data.

-Importantly, the characteristic energy scale of the non-dispersive mode described by Eq.~\eqref{nph} matches well with the boson peak frequency extracted from the reduced vibrational density of states (VDOS), as shown in Fig.~\ref{figyinqiao}(c) and highlighted by a vertical grey bar in both panels.
+Importantly, the characteristic energy scale of the non-dispersive mode described by \eqref{lognormal} matches well with the boson peak frequency extracted from the reduced vibrational density of states (VDOS), as shown in Fig.~\ref{figyinqiao}(c) and highlighted by a vertical grey bar in both panels.

 Ref.~\cite{PhysRevLett.133.188302} investigated a related, yet distinct, two-dimensional experimental system composed of bi-disperse granular particles vertically agitated by an electromagnetic shaker (see Fig.~\ref{figactive}(a)).
 By tracking the position of each particle with a CCD camera, the full dynamics, including the displacement field, could be reconstructed.
 From this, the displacement correlations were computed and subsequently used to derive the dynamical matrix.
 Diagonalizing this matrix provided direct access to both the vibrational density of states and the dynamical structure factor $S(\omega,k)$.